TheRake66/Payday-2-Clock/README.md

  In Chrome on Android, click on the three dots on the top right, then on "Add to Home Screen".

+ For other browsers...
+It's up to you to find the option, I have no idea. 🤷‍♂️

 ## License and Usage Restrictions

  This project is licensed under a custom license that **prohibits commercial use**.